lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorial5/tutorial.rst

 low and the high cutoffs, respectively, and :math:`1.0 \text{e} -6` is the tolerance, i.e., the precision to which the atomic charges are equilibrated during the charge equilibration process.

+.. admonition:: Note
+    :class: non-title-info

+    The ``pair_style reaxff`` command optionally accepts a control file, which defines control variables such as
+    global parameters of the ReaxFF potential, as well as performance and output settings.
+    If no control file is provided, as in this tutorial, LAMMPS uses its default values, which correspond to those in Adri van Duin's original stand-alone ReaxFF code :cite:`van2001reaxff`.

 The ``maxiter`` sets an upper limit to the number of attempts to equilibrate the charge.